Country or Region | |

 |

-Country recognized approval (misoprostol)Yes, indications not specified Misoprostol allowed to be sold or distributed by pharmacies or drug storesYes, with prescription only WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The combination of mifepristone and misoprostol for medical abortion is included on the WHO model list of essential medicines.
-Safe Abortion Guidelines, § 2.2.5
+Country recognized approval (misoprostol)Yes, indications not specified Misoprostol allowed to be sold or distributed by pharmacies or drug storesYes, with prescription only WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Mifepristone and misoprostol should be listed in relevant national EMLs (NEMLs) or their equivalent and should be included in the relevant clinical care/service delivery guidelines.

 |

 Where can abortion services be providedPrimary health-care centresYes Secondary (district-level) health-care facilitiesYes Specialized abortion care public facilitiesNot specified Private health-care centres or clinicsYes Private health facilities registered with the Health Professionals Council of Zambia and offering other RH services may offer abortion-related services.
 NGO health-care centres or clinicsNot specified Other (if applicable)Hospital The Termination of Pregnancy Act stipulates: “(3) Except as provided by subsection (4), any treatment for the termination of pregnancy must be carried out in a hospital.
 (4) Subsection (3) and so much of subsection (1) as relates to the opinion of two registered medical practitioners, shall not apply to the termination of a pregnancy by a registered medical practitioner in a case where he is of the opinion, formed in good faith, that the termination of pregnancy is immediately necessary to save the life or to prevent grave permanent injury to the physical or mental health of the pregnant woman.”
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Abortion services should be available at primary-care level, with referral systems in place for all required higher-level care.
-Safe Abortion Guidelines, Executive Summary, Box 6- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Where it is lawful, abortion must be accessible in practice.
+This requires both ensuring that health-care facilities, commodities and services are accessible (including sufficient providers), and that law and policy on abortion is formulated, interpreted and applied in a way that is compatible with human rights.
+Abortion Care Guideline § 1.3.1.

 Additional notesThe Termination of Pregnancy Act stipulates: “(3) Except as provided by subsection (4), any treatment for the termination of pregnancy must be carried out in a hospital.
 (4) Subsection (3) and so much of subsection (1) as relates to the opinion of two registered medical practitioners, shall not apply to the termination of a pregnancy by a registered medical practitioner in a case where he is of the opinion, formed in good faith, that the termination of pregnancy is immediately necessary to save the life or to prevent grave permanent injury to the physical or mental health of the pregnant woman.” |